-b) A written record must be kept following administration of medicines to students, using Form 5 c) If a child refuses to take a medicine, staff will not force them to do so, but will record this on Form 5 and parents/carers will be notified of the refusal.
+- b) A written record must be kept following administration of medicines to children, using Form 3B. - c) If a child refuses to take a medicine, staff will record this on form 3B and parents/carers will be notified of the refusal.